gravitational/gravity/docs/5.x/catalog.md

     Publishing applications requires an [Ops Center](/opscenter) and is available only in the Enterprise edition of Gravity.

 A built application image can be published to an Ops Center.
-This allows an Ops Center to perform a role of a distribution endpoint for application images (i.e. an application catalog).
+This allows the Ops Center to perform the role of a distribution endpoint for application images.

 To upload an application image to an Ops Center, first log into it: